 Taupe Color Wheel

-To further understand the color taupe, you will have to look at the color wheel.
+To further understand the paint hue, you must look at the color wheel.
 Taupe is formed by blending complementary colors together.
 Complementary colors are colors that are known to work well together when paired with each other side by side.
-When blended though, this results in a brownish-gray color.
+When blended, though, this results in a brownish-gray color.

-With this brownish-gray color, the next thing to consider is to choose the undertone of the taupe, which can either be warm undertones or cool undertones.
-Red and yellow are naturally warm colors while blue and green are cool colors and these can be used for undertones, depending on what’s preferred.
+With this brownish-gray color, the next thing to consider is to choose the undertone, which can either be warm or cool undertones.
+Red and yellow are naturally warm colors, while blue and green are cool colors, and these can be used for undertones, depending on what’s preferred.

 Taupe is also sometimes mistaken for greige.
-Taupe is notably warmer compared to greige paint colors, and while taupe is a blend of brown and gray, greige is a blend of gray and beige, which is why it’s named as such.
+The shade is notably warmer compared to greige paint colors, and while taupe is a blend of brown and gray, greige is a blend of gray and beige, which is why it’s named as such.

 See more related content in our article about the different colors that go with gray walls on this page.